Richard-Haes-Ellis/LED-Paint-App/README.md

 # LED-Paint-App-
-Application to draw that outputs image as hex that is later undestood by microcontroller.
+Application to draw that outputs image in hex format that is later undestood by microcontroller.